-1. Why do Women Face Challenges More than Men?
+1. Why do Women Face Challenges Going through a divorce More so than Men?

 Looking at gender differences, women are more likely to struggle with divorce than men.
 This includes the psychological well-being of an individual as well as financial consequences.
 Studies have shown that the economic costs of divorce fall more heavily on women.